gerard-kanters/ai-translate/README.md

 ## Description

 AI Translate automatically translates your entire website using advanced artificial intelligence.
-The plugin translates pages, posts, titles, menus, and more in real-time or via smart caching.
+The plugin translates pages, posts, titles, menus, and more in real time while customers and bots visit your website in their perferred language.
+Use cache warming to improve performance for first visitors.

 ### What makes AI Translate unique?